 ZC (approved exemption for an individual needed in the home to care for a child with special needs)

-ZD (adult with severe and chronic disabilities that are not amenable to treatment)
+ZD (adult with severe and chronic disabilities)

+The codes below may be coupled alongside the ZD exemption component to indicate mandatory participation per WFHB section 6.8.9, or may be used to support voluntary activity engagement per WFHB 6.8.10.

 XB (pursuing SSI/L&I/VA or other benefits) Used to indicate cases being assessed for a facilitated SSI application or accepted for SSI Facilitation.

-XD (indicates the participant has DVR-required rehabilitation activities and/or time spent with the DVR counselor)
+XE (substance abuse treatment)

 XG (mental health condition and required to access available, helpful treatment)